Akash420-oss/Drive_Connect/README.md

 * [Thank You](#wishes)

 ## Basic Driving Information 👮🏽‍♂️
-As i said this Project based on IoT so it has two types of Server Modes(TCP Server And UDP Server) and basically it can connect two types of Server(TCP Client And UDP Client).
+As i said this Project based on IoT so it has two types of Server Modes(TCP Server And UDP Server) and basically it can connect two types of Client(TCP Client And UDP Client).
 Actually this car has two types of Server so it'll depend on you that which type of wifi connection you want build to this car.
 It has also a remote that is a Wifi Remote.
 So, first power on the car then if you connect it to any wifi device like Mobile, Laptop, etc then the car will give you a Web page that's mean the Car Act as a TCP Server.
 But if you do power off the car then turn on again and connect it from Wifi Remote then the Car will act as a UDP Server but in that case if you connect the car with your Mobile or Laptop probably you wuld be connected with your car but you will not find any Web Page.
 So, First when you power on the car on that time you have to choose that which type of Connection you want to Set with your car like Mobile or Wifi Remote.